PrathamSahu/100Days0fCode/Day-12/Day-12.md

 ### Day 12 --> 100
-TWELFTH days of Data Structures and Algorithms
+TWELEVTH days of Data Structures and Algorithms
 Do's

 -> Solve 5 Easy Que on LeetCode.